 Many people out there use Apple’s iPhone but don’t actually own a Mac, instead, they use Windows.
-For this class, a tricky situation arises when they want iMessages to run on a Windows PC.
+For this class, a tricky situation arises when they want to use iMessages on Windows OS.
 As you know, iOS is a closed ecosystem and iMessages support is only built into Mac.
 It’s hard to dislike iMessages since it comes with some really appealing features.
 Users would point to multiple features like P2P money transfer, digital touch, the huge collection of emojis, GIF and superior encryption as a big reason.
 Many people with Android might have never heard of it.
 But many of those who’ve used iMessages don’t want to use any other messaging app.

-Below we’ll list some methods that will at least allow you to run iMessages on a Windows PC.
+Below we’ll list some methods that will at least allow you to run iMessages on Windows OS.
 There are mainly three ways you can do it.
 All three methods have their caveats and positives.
 We’ll discuss them as we move along them.

 1. Install Mac OSX in Windows using VMware

 This might sound a big task, to install a complete new OS into your Windows.
 But after looking at all the fake solutions of installing iMessage on Windows, you might have understood iMessage is not a cross-platform app.
 Apple has restricted it’s use to Apple products only.
 Unlike Android, iOS is not an open source platform.
 The installation will take some time to complete, but you’ll have a complete Mac OS in your normal Laptop/PC.
 Other than iMessage, you can even enjoy different apple services which are not available for Windows.

 How to install Mac OSX in Windows